aeneasr/morula/README.md

 ## Configuration file

-The config file is named `morula.yml` and defines which subprojects should be tested first/last, and which ones should always/never be tested independent of changes.
+The config file is named `morula.yml` and is located in the root of the monorepo.
+The configuration file defines which subprojects should be tested first/last, and which ones should always/never be tested independent of changes.

 __morula.yml__